“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 nyika national park malawi

 Nyika is a wild mountainous area in the north and the first National Park in Malawi.
-Its altitude between 1,800 and 2,200 meters renders its features unique in Malawi.
+Its altitude of 1,800 to 2,200 meters makes its features unique in Malawi.

-This gorgeous plateau used to be a hiking and mountain biking paradise, but the recent reintroduction of the elephants and the arrival of the lion from Zambia (on its own) changed the game a bit in Nyika National Park.
+This gorgeous plateau used to be a hiking and mountain-biking paradise, but the recent reintroduction of elephants and the arrival of a lion from Zambia (on its own) changed the game a bit in Nyika National Park.

-Roaming around unguided and unarmed is not safe anymore, so you should hire a ranger for your hikes or bike rides.
+Roaming unguided and unarmed is no longer safe, so you should hire a ranger for your hikes or bike rides.

-It can get quite chilly up here, so be sure to layer up and wear the proper clothes for hiking.
+It can get quite chilly up here, so be sure to layer up and wear appropriate hiking clothes.

 Getting to the plateau and Chelinda Camp is not easy at all: the road from the north gate near Nythalire is steep and incredibly rocky, very challenging.
-The road from the south gate is much better but still 4×4-only and very long and slow, consider 5 hours from Mzuzu or 4 hours from Vwadza.
+The road from the south gate is much better, but it’s still 4×4-only, very long, and slow, taking 5 hours from Mzuzu or 4 hours from Vwadza.

 Vwaza National Park, Marsh, and Wildlife Reserve

 There’s an official lodge inside the park, just 1km from the gate.
-The place is quite run-down and doesn’t provide any services like a restaurant or bar, just five basic chalets (cold water), and a woodfire kitchen – it is very cheap, only 10,000 kwacha for a whole chalet.
+The place is quite run-down and doesn’t offer any services like a restaurant or bar, just five basic chalets (cold water) and a woodfire kitchen.
+It is very cheap, only 10,000 kwacha for a whole chalet.
 The price of camping is instead 7,000 x person (?!).

-Entering Vwadza National Parks requires the payment of a 10 USD fee (x head), you have to pay this conservation fee for every day spent in the park, we were asked to pay it again if going on a walking safari in the morning.
+Entering Vwadza National Parks requires the payment of a 10 USD fee (per person).
+You have to pay this conservation fee for every day spent in the park.
+We were asked to pay for it again if going on a walking safari in the morning.

 Other Places to Visit and Tourist Attractions in Malawi